 How to manage archival time

-1. For many archival researchers, time is of the essence because having little money and much to do in a given period of time, so days, hours and even minutes need to be managed productively.
-This typically involves people who are working in archives a distance away from their home-base, with archival research here often a very intensive way of working because it has to be.
-For others, and not necessarily those who are working in or near their home-base, there may be a much more fragmented pattern in which time is punctuated less by research activities and more by those of sociability or networking, involving many breaks in the working day.
+1. For many archival researchers, time is of the essence because of having little money and much to do in a given period of time, so days, hours and even minutes need to be managed productively.
+This typically involves people working in archives a distance away from their home-base, and doing so usually in a very intensive way of working because as much as possible needs to be done in the time available.
+For others, and not necessarily those who are working in or near their home-base, there may be a much more fragmented pattern of working in which their time is punctuated less by research activities and more by those of sociability or networking, involving many breaks in the working day.

-2. These are different ways of organising time during a period of archival research, and it is worth thinking about what the overall aim or goal for a research visit is, and managing one’s time accordingly.
-These achieve different things, and neither is necessarily better than the other – it all depends.
-Because my own research has mainly been ‘far away’ because on a different continent, and not just ‘long ago’, my time in archives has been organised in an intensive way I refer to as ‘extreme archiving’.
-This is a succession of focused days’ work in an archive, repeated five (six if there is Saturday opening) days a week for up to seven or eight weeks, but more usually six.
+2. These are different ways of organising time and activity during a period of archival research, and it is worth thinking about what the overall aim or goal for a research visit is and managing one’s time accordingly.
+These two ways of working achieve different things, and neither is necessarily better than the other – it all depends.
+My own research has mainly been ‘far away’ because on a different continent, as well as concerning ‘long ago’, about the result my time in archives has been organised in an intensive way I refer to as ‘extreme archiving’.
+This is a succession of very focused working days in an archive, repeated five (six if there is Saturday opening) days a week and for up to seven or eight weeks, but more usually six.

 5. There are some general points worth raising here.

-6. It is likely to be helpful to decide on an overall strategy and aims for an archive visit in advance and recognise that if the concern is with producing as much productive research as possible in the given time, then ‘extreme archiving’ will be the order of the day.
+6. It is likely to be helpful to decide on an overall strategy and aims for an archive visit in advance.
+And as part of this it should be recognised that if the concern is with producing as much productive research as possible in the given time, then ‘extreme archiving’ as described above will be the order of the day.

 7. This requires immersion and deep concentration, for this is what enables gaining a sense of overall patterns and meanings in the documents being dealt with in the shortest time possible.
-Working in a more fragmentary way of an hour here and an hour there with lengthy spaces between makes it difficult, although of course not impossible, to gain this sense of how it all hangs together.
+Working in a more fragmentary way, of an hour here and an hour there with lengthy spaces between, makes it difficult although not impossible to gain this sense of how it all hangs together.

 9. Forewarned is forearmed.
 Knowing about how perceptions of time may change in advance of carrying out archival research helps in the planning process, in the experience of the working day, and also in establishing a review process so that perspective and a sense of progress can be re-gained.